-Welcome to the first in our new series of 'Ask the Trainer' blogs where we take a quick tea break with the lead trainers of our most popular methods and pose to them some of the questions that we have been given by you, our clients and delegates.
+Welcome again to our series of 'Ask the Trainer' blogs where we take a quick tea break with the lead trainers of our most popular methods and pose to them some of the questions that we have been given by you, our clients and delegates.
 So, join us for a pitstop Q&A session with SPOCE lead trainer and esteemed author, Nicola Busby on her favourite subject of all 'Business Change Management.'

 Question 1: What qualities do you think make a good change manager?